TSM-Hackers/speemo/README.md

 # Speemo
-A software for speech analysis using machine learning and signal processing.
+Software for speech analysis using machine learning and signal processing.
+This app was developped at the 2017 Oxford Hack event.
+App.py links together a speech recognition element to obtain text from speech and then runs it through a trained neural net to evaluate its emotional value.

 ![alt text](static/snapshot.png)

+## Speech and speaker recognition
+The SpeechRecognition python package in conjunction with the free Bing API is used for speech and speaker recognition.
+The SpeechRecognition interfaces well with other speech recognition APIs, online as well as offline.
+This code could therefore be altered to use any preferred APIs supported by the SpeechRecognition package.
+PyDub is used for simple audio file manipulations.

-## Sentiment analysis of text
+## Sentiment analysis of text with machine learning

 The model is composed of a Recurrent NN with 512 LSTM hidden units connected to 6 output units by a Linear Layer.
 Throughput the training, dropout ration of 0.5 was used on the LSTM units and Linear Layer.
 See [twitter-sentiment-analysis] for more details.